tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 >
 > Below instructions assume you'll be running an experiment within the checked out `tbp.monty` repository.
 This is the recommended way to start.
 Once you are familiar with Monty, if you'd rather setup your experiment in your own repository, then take a look at [Running An Experiment From A Different Repository](./running-an-experiment-from-a-different-repository.md).

 Monty uses [Hydra](https://hydra.cc/) for configuration.

-To follow along, take a look at the `conf/experiment/tutorial/first_experiment.yaml` file.
+The `conf` directory serves as the root configuration directory, and experiment configs are located under `conf/experiment`.
+The experiment config for this tutorial is located at `conf/experiment/tutorial/first_experiment.yaml` which contains the following:

 ```yaml
 # To test your env and help you familiarize yourself with the code, we'll run the simplest possible